Himanshu-Tiwari2001/SQL-Retails_sales_data_Analysis_Project/README.md

 ## Author - Himanshu Tiwari

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!